-ECONMT 169 ALTERNATING CURRENT PRACTICES (2) Lab: 6 hours
+ECONMT 169 ALTERNATING CURRENT PRACTICES (2)

 This course offers a study in operating principles, and electrical power systems.
 Theory of A.C. generators and motors, load calculations, efficiencies and power factor correction, and calculations related to these theories demonstrated with projects.